jerrettl/Clippy/artifacts/architecture.md

 # Code Design

-**Note:** The Clippy team is currently investigating new software to model the code architecture.

 ## Front End Description

 The front end will be composed of 5 pages, each connected by a router.